amirgabrieli/aqua-operator/docs/InstallOpenShift.md

     replicas: 1
     service: "ClusterIP"
   enforcer:                                 # Optional: if defined the Operator will create the default Enforcer
-    enforcerMode: audit                     # Defines weather the default enforcer will work in 'enforce' or 'audit' more
+    enforcerMode: audit                     # Defines whether the default enforcer will work in 'enforce' or 'audit' more
   route: true                               # Optional: if defines and set to true, the operator will create a Route to enable access to the console
 ```

-If you haven't use the Route option in the AquaCsp CRD, you should define the a Route manually to enable external access to Aqua's console.
+If you haven't use the Route option in the AquaCsp CRD, you should define a Route manually to enable external access to Aqua's console.

 ## Installing AquaEnforcer
 If you haven't deployed the enforcer yet, or if you want to deploy additional enforcers, please follow the instruction below: